On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Introduction

-Unfortunately, for the general positive recurrent $M/M/n$ queue, the known characterizations for $\gamma$ are cumbersome and hard to use.
-The difficulty is that for the positive recurrent $M/M/n$ queue with arrival rate $\lambda$ and service rate $\mu$, the \emph{spectral measure}\ $\phi(x)$ consists of three parts \cite{KM.58}.
-The first part is a jump at 0, which corresponds to the steady-state distribution \cite{KM.58}.
-The second component is an absolutely continuous measure on the interval $[ (\sqrt{\lambda} - \sqrt{n \mu})^2, (\sqrt{\lambda} + \sqrt{n \mu})^2 ]$, whose density is described in \cite{KM.58}.
-The third component consists of a set of at most $n$ (but possibly zero) jumps, which all exist on $\big( 0, (\sqrt{\lambda} - \sqrt{n \mu})^2 \big)$ \cite{KM.58}.
-The complexity of determining $\gamma$ arises from the difficulty of locating these jumps \cite{D.85}.
-In \cite{KM.58}, the set of jumps is expressed in terms of the zeros of a complicated polynomial equation.
+Unfortunately, for the general positive recurrent $M/M/n$ queue, the known characterizations for $\gamma$ involve computing the roots of high-degree polynomials, which may be computationally difficult.
+This arises from the fact that for the positive recurrent $M/M/n$ queue with arrival rate $\lambda$ and service rate $\mu$, the spectral measure $\phi$ consists of three parts, as described in~\cite{KM58}.
+The first part is a jump at zero, which corresponds to the steady-state distribution.
+The second component is an absolutely continuous measure on the interval $ [ (\lambda^{{1}/{2}} - (n \mu)^{{1}/{2}} )^2, (\lambda^{{1}/{2}} + (n \mu)^{{1}/{2}} )^2 ]$.
+The third component consists of a set of at most $n$ (but possibly zero) jumps, which all exist on $ ( 0, ( \lambda^{{1}/{2}} - (n \mu)^{{1}/{2}} )^2 )$.
+The complexity of determining~$\gamma$ arises from the difficulty of locating these jumps~\cite{D85}.
+In~\cite{KM58}, this set of jumps is expressed in terms of the zeros of a certain polynomial equation.

-Significant progress towards understanding these jumps was made in a series of papers by van Doorn \cite{D.81},\cite{D.84},\cite{D.85},\cite{D.87}.
-Van Doorn used the K-M representation and the theory of orthogonal polynomials to give several alternate characterizations and bounds for the spectral gap of a b-d-p, and applied these to the $M/M/n$ queue.
-He also showed that for each fixed $n$ there is a transition in the nature of the spectral measure of the $M/M/n$ queue as one varies the traffic intensity \cite{D.81}.
+Significant progress toward understanding these jumps was made in a series of papers by van Doorn \cite{D81,D84,D85,D87}.
+Van Doorn used the KM representation and the theory of orthogonal polynomials to give several alternate characterizations and bounds for the spectral gap of a BDP, and applied these to the $M/M/n$ queue.
+He also showed in~\cite{D81} that for each fixed $n$ there is a transition in the nature of the spectral measure of the $M/M/n$ queue as one varies the traffic intensity, proving the following theorem: